edsu/diary/README.md

 ---

+## 10/24/2023

+Today felt like *Portsmouth* *writhed* under an unseen force, the city bustling absurdly, mimicking the *zigzag* patterns of its own ancient lineage.
+The streets were filled with a scattered collection of *Tabitha*'s *tasteful* *sketches*, adorning each corner, giving the town an artistic breath of life.
+Contrary to the usual tranquillity, today marked an unexpected *annunciation* of *dazzling* *outbreaks* of music from the *eglinton* district.
+Amidst the friendly chaos, I chose the peaceful solitude of my *verandah*, *indissolubly* woven with the scent of blooming *clethra*, to *quell* the storm within me.
+There, seated, absorbing the strokes of blue on the city’s canvas, I found myself lost in thoughts of *Galatia* with its natural beauty and unspoilt charm.
+My sanctuary was disturbed only by occasional *libels* from Mr. *Beuch*.
+His caustic whisperings resonated through the walls, yet my quill continued to etch the day’s events, capturing each poignant emotion in its fine lines.

 ## 10/23/2023

 Today, I completed working on the *uplifter* at *Talbots* - a small, yet critical piece of machinery that has been *lumped* into my responsibilities.
 The *assimilation* process into my new job has been *inchmeal*, but every day I make progress and learn something new.
 I found an old *handbill* posted in the break room, alluding to a workplace event celebrating *Cosmopolitanism*.
 I remember the last time such an event *intermitted* our monotonous work schedule, a delightful evening full in the spirit of '*tete*-a-*tete*' conversations and laughter. *Eleasah* from accounting, a chap as cosmopolitan as anyone I've ever met, *dispels* any lingering feeling of awkwardness with his full speaking style.
 His colorful tales of travels to far-off places like *Socotra* are always a hit.
 It feels strange to be colleagues with such a worldly person whilst I'm still the new guy, figuring out the ropes.
 But then, I remind myself, every workplace has its *Peniel*, where you must face your struggles squarely and overcome them.
 A tough day, but I'm feeling an odd sense of accomplishment.
 Now, sitting at my *pokey* desk and writing this diary entry provides a sense of *woft*, alleviating the worries of the day and helping me focus on tomorrow's *tithe* of tasks.